 This API failure scenario uses a 404 response as the error, you trigger this failure by temporarily changing the API call to a non-existent API.

 Take the following steps:

-- 1. Open PersonComponent.js - 2.
-Update the API to call in the componentDidMount method to the non-existent '/user1' as shown in the following example:
+- 1. Open src/modules/generated/SampleModule/utils.js. - 2.
+Update the fetchOnlineCategoriesUtil function to call a non-existent API v1/ua/online_categories1 as shown in the following example: